To my surprise, besides all the kids’ envelopes, I found an envelope marked

 I opened my oldest son’s envelope.
 It held the first letter sent by his nursery morah, telling me what a good job he did davening that day.
 That note had meant so much to me, reinforcing my belief that my little boy was on his way to doing bigger mitzvos.
 As I held the note in my hand, I thought about all that had happened in the 35-plus years since it had been written.
 Wistfully, I noted that I had no idea then what challenges a parent faces as his child goes through school.

-(Excerpted from Family First, Issue 678)
+(Originally featured in Family First, Issue 678)

 Oops!
 We could not locate your form.